philzook58/philzook58.github.io/_posts/2024-03-24-knuckledrag2.md

 ---
 date: 2024-03-24
-title: "Knuckledragger 2: Automated Theorem Provers for"
+title: "Knuckledragger 2: ATP for Python ITP"
 ---

 Knuckledragger is the moniker I've given to an approach and [library](https://github.com/philzook58/knuckledragger) I'm developing to do interactive theorem proving in python with the heavy lifting done by pre existing automated solvers.